South Carolina State Flag

 On January 26, 1861, the South Carolina General Assembly adopted a flag with a gold palmetto inside a white circle on a blue field.
 The crescent appeared in the upper left.
 This design lasted only two days.
 On January 28, 1861, the state changed the gold palmetto to white and removed the circle.
 This version remains the official flag today.

-Previous Versions of the South Carolina State Flag
+Earlier Versions of the South Carolina Flag

 An indigo field with a gold palmetto tree inside a white oval.
 White crescent in the upper left.